GIScience/gis-training-resource-center/content/intro.md

 ## What's Inside

 Trainers for QGIS are the principal audience of the IFRC Network GIS Training Platform.
-Here you can find training materials for teaching QGIS specific for the work in the Red Cross Red Cresent network for total beginners up to an intermediate level.
+Here you can find training materials for teaching QGIS specific for the work in the Red Cross Red Crescent network for total beginners up to an intermediate level.

 🙌 The training material is centred around the extensive use of practical follow-along exercises and hands-on training.